Failure to Maintain Proper Guards and Other Protective Gear

 An experienced Maine workers’ compensation attorney can examine the facts of your accident and determine the appropriate avenues for relief.Maine Employee Rights Group: Justice for Injured Workers

 At Maine Employee Rights Group, we believe that all injured employees have the right to a full and fair recovery.
 If you or a loved one is injured on the job due to an employer’s failure to maintain proper guards or other protective gear, our skilled workers’ compensation attorneys can help.
 For more information about recovering damages for injuries resulting from an employer’s failure to maintain proper guards or provide safety gear, call Maine Employee Rights Group today at 1 207.874.0905.
-We offer a free initial consultation and have offices throughout the State of Maine.
+We offer an initial consultation and have offices throughout the State of Maine.